AxyreDevs/Game-Dev-Learning-Projects/README.md

 # Game-Dev-Mobile
-Repository to store files of my previously created projects and/or games which have been purposed for learning game dev, thus they are not taken seriously as real games which I would otherwise continue to work on.
+Repository to store files of my previously created mobile projects and/or games which have been purposed for learning game dev, thus they are not taken seriously as real games which I would otherwise continue to work on.
 <br/>
 Consists of all my mobile projects done on a phone
 <br/>